Safeguarding - key information

 At Saltersgate Infants, we strive to provide a welcoming place for everyone in our school community.
 Children’s well-being, mental health and welfare are at the heart of everything we do, and keeping our children safe is our priority.
 We firmly believe that by working closely as a staff, as a community, and with our partner agencies, we can provide the safest environment for our children.

 Our Designated Safeguarding Lead (DSL) is Mrs Rachel Wolfe, responsible for Safeguarding and Child Protection in school.
-Mr Lee Bell and Miss Nic McCue are our Deputy Safeguarding Leads (DDSLs), deputising in the absence of Mrs Wolfe.
+Mr Lee Bell, Miss Nic McCue and Mrs Kellie Morton are our Deputy Safeguarding Leads (DDSLs), deputising in the absence of Mrs Wolfe.
 Our Safeguarding Link Governor is Ms Alison Fleetwood who supports the school in maintaining and keeping abreast of all Safeguarding matters.

 Should you have a Safeguarding concern, please inform one of our Safeguarding Team immediately on 01302 784429 or email us at email@example.com